ptakpiotr/vscode-translation-extension/README.md

 ## Features

-Allows to copy json keys to clipboard.
+- Allows to copy JSON keys to clipboard.

+## Usage

+- Right click in the JSON file and copy key

 ## Requirements